harryprince/renkun-ken.github.io/_posts/2014-07-25-what-are-the-most-popular-keywords-of-cran-packages.md

 A large proportion of R's power should be attributed to the enormous amount of extension packages.
-Most of the packages are hosted on [CRAN](http://cran.r-project.org).
+Many packages are published to [CRAN](http://cran.r-project.org).

 These packages cover a wide range of fields.
 In this post, I'll show you how to use R to scrap the titles of all CRAN packages from the [web page](http://cran.r-project.org/web/packages/available_packages_by_date.html) and find out which keywords are the most popular.